Activity 2.2. DataSkills training program

 • Alliance faculty are mentoring a continuing cohort of 2 staff on specific data projects relating to tax equity and the Hawaii housing and homeless crises

-• Appleseed advanced two tax- and housing equity-related use cases with data sets for incorporation into the SPICE 2023 Summer Data Science Immersion, resulting in 4 studnets projects
+• Appleseed advanced two tax- and housing equity-related use cases with data sets for incorporation into the SPICE 2023 Summer Data Science Immersion, resulting in 4 student projects

-• Appleseed has hosted Chaminade data science interns working on Native Hawaii incarceration (Zoey Kanaekua is now employed as a Criminal Justice analyst in the State Attorney General’s Office’ and maternal health analytics), Dairian Balai is about to graduate with her MS from Purdue where her thesis studied Native Hawaiian maternal mortality).
-We continue to place interns at Appleseed where they work important datasets and gain experience in policy and advocacy.
+• Appleseed has hosted Chaminade data science interns working on Native Hawaii incarceration (Zoey Kanaekua is now employed as a Criminal Justice analyst in the State Attorney General’s Office’ and maternal health analytics), Dairian Balai is about to graduate with her MS from Purdue where her thesis studied maternal mortality).